kokonect-link/cherrypick/docs/setup.en.md

 ----------------------------------------------------------------

-*1.* Create Misskey user
+*1.* Create CherryPick user
 ----------------------------------------------------------------
-Running misskey as root is not a good idea so we create a user for that.
+Running cherrypick as root is not a good idea so we create a user for that.
 In debian for exemple :

 ```
-adduser --disabled-password --disabled-login misskey
+adduser --disabled-password --disabled-login cherrypick
 ```

 *2.* Install dependencies